kralamoure/d1pg/README.md

 # retropg

-`retropg` is a library that implements [retro.Storer](https://github.com/kralamoure/retro) interface for a PostgreSQL database.
+`retropg` is a PostgreSQL database implementation of the [retro.Storer](https://github.com/kralamoure/retro) interface.

 ## Requirements